What Part Will Signage Play in Our Future Green Cities?

 Building Communities With Signage

-It is often noted that within cities people can feel rather cut off from the wider community, with urban loneliness affecting many people despite the fact they are often surrounded by other people.
+It is often noted that within cities people can feel rather cut off from the wider community.
 Cultivating a sense of community may seem like a separate issue to creating more sustainable cities, but feeling connected to an area and the other people who live in it has a variety of benefits.

 In the kind of small towns and villages where everyone knows each other, it’s taken for granted that it’s much more difficult to act antisocially without your mum finding out through the local grapevine.
 It may sound a little silly, but this kind of accountability means that areas with a strong sense of community end up self-regulating, as acts like littering and vandalism are under much more of a spotlight and cause greater social embarrassment.